piesync/tox/README.md

 # Tox

-Tox is a high performance XML parser and renderer for Ruby.
+Tox is a high performance XML parser and renderer for Ruby based on [Ox](https://github.com/ohler55/ox).
 It's best explained using an example:

 ```ruby
 require 'tox'